WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

                 Square s{1};
                 f(s);   // 400 instead of 200
                 ```
             - `Rectangle` has the property that their length and width can vary independently; `Square` does not.
-So this violates LSP
+So this violates LSP.
-            - On the other hand, an immutable `Square` could substitute for an immutable `Rectangle`
+            - On the other hand, an immutable `Square` could substitute for an immutable `Rectangle`.
             - What can be done:
             <pre>
                                                   +-------+